 When it comes to fat intake, different factors must be considered.
 When setting a diet plan, it is important an athlete meets minimum protein and fat requirements.
 When it comes to setting fat requirements, a minimum of 0.6 g/kg body weight should be met.

 We must also consider the type of activity performed.
-If an athlete is working anaerobically, then the fat will not be used as an energy source, so requirements would be less.
+If an athlete is working anaerobically, then the fat will not be used as an energy source, so the requirements would be less.
 If an athlete is working aerobically, then fats will be used as an energy source and so requirements would be greater.
 In addition, the goals of the performer must be considered, it may be that an athlete is looking to gain weight and therefore requires more calories and so fat intake would be increased.

 Personal preference should also be considered, if an athlete feels better with a slightly higher fat diet, as long as they are meeting their protein requirements and not overeating then this should be fine.
 For any athlete, eating the correct types of fat and moderating portion size is important, polyunsaturated and monounsaturated fats found in oily fish, nuts, seeds, avocado, and extra virgin olive oil are great fat sources.

 Overeating or consuming the wrong types of fat in the diet can be detrimental to health and performance.
 Weight gain or obesity is associated with a number of performances inhibiting side effects and chronic diseases.
 Obesity can reduce the efficiency of performance and increase the likelihood of fatigue.
 In addition, a performer may suffer from a reduction in muscular endurance, cardiovascular fitness, strength, and flexibility.
-Obesity is linked to a number of chronic diseases such an increased risk of heart disease and stroke, diabetes and an increase in cholesterol.
+Obesity is linked to a number of chronic diseases such as an increased risk of heart disease and stroke, diabetes, and an increase in cholesterol.